YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/hotel_wake-up_service/play-music-to-an-extension.md

-### Play Music to an Extension（新增内容） {#play-music-to-an-extension}
+### Play Music to an Extension {#play-music-to-an-extension}

 Through this interface, developers could play music to an extension.
 The workflow is as follows: the PBX system dials a specific extension number and after the extension rings and the call gets picked up, the music will be played automatically.
-Multiple pieces of music can be played consecutively as if it were one; separate the file names of different pieces of music with "+" in the request.（新增）
+Multiple pieces of music can be played consecutively as if it were one; separate the file names of different pieces of music with "+" in the request.

-Note: the file name of music cannot be a pure number, nor can it include the character "+".（新增）
+Note: the file name of music cannot be a pure number, nor can it include the character "+".

-**Precondition:** all custom music used must be uploaded to the PBX system Custom Prompt list beforehand. （新增）
+**Precondition:** all custom music used must be uploaded to the PBX's Custom Prompt list beforehand.

 **Request method:** POST \(HTTPS\)